Abu Sama: College career

+Iowa State

 Sama saw immediate playing time as a true freshman at Iowa State in 2023; in 12 games, he totaled 84 rushes for 614 yards (a 7.3 average) and six touchdowns.
 Against 19th-ranked Kansas State in his first start, he ran for 276 yards and three touchdowns in an upset win, which was the fourth-most in a single game in school history and the most ever by a freshman.
 He was named the Big 12 Conference Offensive Player of the Week and the Big 12 Newcomer of the Week for his performance.

+Wisconsin

+On January 4, 2026, Sama transferred to Wisconsin.